jamesben6688/coding/detail/code2.md

 print(Solution().minCostSetTime(startAt=1, moveCost=2, pushCost=1, sec=600))

 ```
-74.
-Maximum
-Frequency
-of
-Number
-Given
-a
-sorted
-array, find
-the
-maximum
-frequency
-of
-a
-number.
+74. Maximum Frequency of Number Given a sorted array,
 Example:
 [1, 2, 2, 3, 3, 3, 3, 4, 4, 5, 6]
-Answer: 4(3 is repeated
+Answer: 4(3 is repeated 4 times).
+The time complexity should be better than O(n).
-4
-times).
-The
-time
-complexity
-should
-be
-better
-than
-O(n).
 二分法
 ```python
 from bisect import bisect_left, bisect_right